Kinderscout, Edale 1st April 2022.

 I visited a local supermarket and purchased some tinned Mackrell in tomato sauce, this small fish is full of protein and read to eat from an opened tin.
 On my way out I entered a café to purchase a bacon roll, I've started eating some meat again (pig) hoping to avoid the next B12 injection in May.
 After some walking (up a huge hill and another mile to a parking lay-by) I hitched a lift out of Cullen and into a coastal town, Banff.
 The driver took me to a place on the beach where he said I would be safe to pitch for the night.
 This turned out not to be so, by a car park, beside the beach, was a seated old man who offered me money for sexual favours.
 This clearly was not a safe place to pitch my tent, the walk back to the road to hitchhike again was lengthy.
 After another lift I arrived in Huntly early / late evening and decided to visit the castle, ancestral home of Clan Gordon.
 A group of kids wearing gothic clothing were 100 yards (91.44 m) ahead of me, behind came a family who took the effort to get themselves into the castle grounds first, whilst I stood back and took some pictures.

 The kids, whilst I was present, after climbing all over the castle drew reverse Swastikas into the Castle's gravel; desecrating the Clan Gordon heritage, one of the kids was an Asian / Indian.
-The drawing appeared to be engraved in with a heel, using some force to lead me to believe this was done with a degree of hatred.
+The drawing appeared to be engraved in with a heel.
 Before I parted from the castle, I covered over this disgrace the best I could do, wiping with my foot.

 I walked out the Castle grounds, southwards through Huntly centre and after half an hour of hitch-hiking picked up a lift to Rhynie from a woman working the lambing season.